rossrowe/selenium-builder-plugin/README.md

-This project contains the source code for the Jenkins/Hudson Selenium Builder plugin.
+This project contains the source code for the Jenkins/Hudson [Selenium Builder](http://sebuilder.github.com/se-builder/) plugin, which will run a WebDriver instance over a Selenium Builder JSON file.

 To build and unit test the plugin, execute: